-We have long been aware of the basic benefits of brushing, flossing and good oral hygiene in keeping our teeth strong and healthy.
+We have long been aware of how teeth affect your health, the benefits of brushing, flossing, and good oral hygiene in keeping our teeth strong and healthy.
 However, we are learning from new research that oral health plays into our overall bodily well-being more than we realized.

 This is especially true as we age.
 The evidence suggests that good oral health is a key to the prevention of other health problems.